Muskworker/Zoontag/README.md

 6) Add OR groups (booru-style “(tagA OR tagB)”)

 ## Notes for sandboxing
+Zoontag currently ships with the App Sandbox disabled so Spotlight queries can traverse arbitrary Finder scopes without security-scoped bookmarks.
+Re-enable the sandbox only after we persist bookmarks and request scopes per the checklist below.

 If we sandbox later, we should:
 - persist user-selected folders as security-scoped bookmarks
 - startAccessingSecurityScopedResource when querying/opening files